GroundSet: A Cadastral-Grounded Dataset for Spatial Understanding with Vector Data: Evaluation

 \subsection{Metrics}

 We adapt our evaluation protocols to accommodate the diverse requirements of heterogeneous models in a zero-shot setting.
 On the output side, we strictly do not penalize formatting deviations; predictions are geometrically recovered (e.g., converting OBB to HBB or rescaling coordinate norms) prior to scoring.
 On the input side, standard conversational instructions often yields poor zero-shot performance.
 Consequently, we tailor the input prompts to match the specific template expected by each architecture\footnote{For instance, PaliGemma expects specific task prefixes (e.g., \texttt{detect} followed by the object name) rather than conversational instructions.}.
 Furthermore, some models are exclusively trained on OBB thus interpreting the HBB as oriented boxes with $90^{\circ}$ angle.
-Thus, questions are systematically adapted per-model to ensure a fair assessment of their true spatial reasoning capabilities.
+Thus, questions are systematically adapted per-model to ensure a fair assessment of their true spatial grounding capabilities.

 \textbf{Captioning.} We report standard Natural Language Generation metrics: BLEU@4, METEOR and CIDEr.
-To prevent score inflation or degradation from non-linguistic artifacts, we filter bounding box tokens and unwanted output generated by specialized models prior to evaluation.
+To prevent score distortion, we filter bounding box tokens and unwanted artifacts generated by specialized models prior to evaluation.

-\textbf{Classification.} Given the open-vocabulary nature of the task, we employ a Semantic Similarity metric in addition to exact string matching.
-Predictions are normalized (punctuation/stop-word removal) and, if embedded in verbose sentences\footnote{(e.g., "The label that applies is `bridge'" or "This image likely contains a parking lot")}, extracted using an LLM (\textit{Gemma-3}) to isolate the named entity.
+\textbf{Classification.} Alongside exact string matching, we employ a Semantic Similarity metric for this open-vocabulary task.
+Predictions are normalized and, if embedded in verbose sentences\footnote{(e.g., "The label that applies is `bridge'" or "This image likely contains a parking lot")}, extracted using an LLM (\textit{Gemma-3}) to isolate the named entity.
 A prediction is deemed correct if its embedding (computed via \texttt{all-mpnet-base-v2}) exceeds a similarity threshold $k$ with the ground truth (Acc@k), robustly handling synonyms (e.g., \textit{"tennis court"} vs. \textit{"tennis field"}).

 \textbf{Grounding.} For Object Detection, Multi-Class Detection, Referring Expression Comprehension and Segmentation, we compute mIoU regardless of the output modality (HBB, OBB or mask).
 Crucially, evaluation is taxonomy-aware: predicting a valid child class (e.g., \textit{Church}) when queried for a parent class (e.g., \textit{Building}) is considered correct.
 We select the candidate with maximum IoU per target and report F1, Precision and Recall based on: \begin{itemize} \itemsep0em \item \textbf{TP:} IoU $\ge 0.5$ with an unclaimed ground truth. \item \textbf{FP:} IoU $< 0.5$ or duplicate prediction for the same ground truth. \item \textbf{FN:} Unmatched ground truth object. \item \textbf{TN:} Correct rejection (no object predicted when none exists). \end{itemize}